 Book a Star Junior Suite or above, and the hotel will throw in a bottle of champagne on arrival and free soft drinks in your minibar.
 (Please note, these extras are only available for guests who've booked a Star Junior Suite or above at the standard rate.)

 The hotel usually closes from mid-October to mid-April.

 Fitness centre, Capri Beauty Farm medical spa.
 In rooms: TV, free WiFi and free bottled water.

 The Paltrow Presidential Suite is a huge penthouse with a private circular swimming pool set in a Mediterranean roof garden.
 Two of the deluxe rooms, as well as some of the suites, have their own private pools and gardens.
 If you choose a Classic room, ask for one with a sea view.

 Capri Beauty Farm is a highly regarded medical spa that specialises in leg treatments, with wonder therapies to help prevent and improve cellulite and vascular problems and help you put your best foot forward.
 The treatment menu includes a range of classic massage options and body scrubs and wraps, facials and mani/pedis too.
-The spa can also provide customised nutrition plans.
+The spa can also provide customised Mediterranean-style diet plans.

 Carefully pack your softest cashmere for evenings snuggled up on the balcony watching the sun setting over the Isle of Ischia.

 One child up to 11 years of age is accommodated free of charge when staying in their parents' room, meals to be paid extra.